-Cannabis is the most widely used illegal drug in the UK, and although the numbers of people using cannabis has decreased over the last few years, it still remains a common issue across the globe.
+Cannabis is the most widely used illegal drug in the UK, and although the number of people using cannabis has decreased over the last few years, it still remains a common issue across the globe.

 Why Was Cannabis Reclassified As A Class C Drug?

 The main reason for the reclassification of cannabis is so that police time was freed to focus on ‘more serious’ crimes, such as those related to Class A substances.
-In the first year following the reclassification, arrests for cannabis possession fell by approximately one third.
+In the first year following the reclassification, arrests for cannabis possession fell by approximately one-third.
 This in turn saved an estimated 199,000 hours of police time.

 Why Has Cannabis Returned To A Class B Status?

 Due to new scientific research which suggested that cannabis was more harmful to the human body than first thought, cannabis was reclassified as a Class B drug in January 2009.

 Class A Drugs are those that the government believes has the potential for the most harm.
 This group includes heroin, crystal meth, methadone, cocaine, and magic mushrooms.